2022 NFL Week 1 Odds

 Dolphins: The Brian Flores Era has started with a bang since he took charge.
 Flores had Miami at 10-6 and within an inch of the postseason last year, if it wasn’t for a devastating loss to Buffalo in Week 17.

 All eyes will be on Tua Tagovailoa as he begins his first full season as a starter.
 Dolphins fans will hope Tua and rookie Jaylen Waddle can rekindle their chemistry from their Alabama days.
-Waddle will join fellow new arrival Will Fuller to give the Fins receiver room a needed upgrade.
+Waddle will join fellow new arrival Will Fuller to give the Fins receiver room a much-needed upgrade.

 Patriots: The Patriots experienced a reality check in 2020, finishing with a losing record for the first time since 2000 and failing to win the division and make the playoffs for the first time since 2008.